RAF Advanced Air Striking Force: 11 May

 Six Blenheims from 21 Squadron and six from 110 Squadron in Britain attacked next from 3000 ft.
 As the bombers approached they met massed anti-aircraft fire and broke formation to attack from different directions, only to spot Bf 109s and form up again.
 Four Blenheims were shot down, the rest were damaged and no bomb hit the target.
-Ten modern French LeO 451s from GB I/12 and II/12, escorted by M.S.
-406 fighters, attempted the first French bombing raid of the battle and set fire to some German vehicles but failed to hit the bridges.
+Ten modern French LeO 451s from GB I/12 and II/12, escorted by Morane-Saulnier M.S.406 fighters, attempted the first French bombing raid of the battle and set fire to some German vehicles but failed to hit the bridges.
 The Morane pilots attacked the German fighters and claimed five Bf 109s for four Moranes; one LeO 451 was shot down and the rest so badly damaged that they were out of action for several days.
 During the night of 11/12 May, Barratt called on Bomber Command to attack transport targets around München-Gladbach; Whitleys from 51, 58, 77 and 102 squadrons, with Hampdens from 44, 49, 50, 61 and 144 squadrons sent 36 bombers but five Hampdens returned early and only half the remainder claimed to have bombed the target.
-A Whitley and two Hampdens were shot down, the Hampden crews, minus a pilot, making their way back to Allied lines.
+A Whitley and two Hampdens were shot down, the two Hampden crews, minus a pilot, making their way back to Allied lines.
 AASF, Air Component and 11 Group Hurricane pilots claimed 55 German aircraft and French fighter pilots in the RAF area claimed another 15; analysis by Cull et al. in 1999 attributed 34 Luftwaffe aircraft destroyed or damaged to Hurricane pilots.